 You are here

-20+ Budget Friendly Date Ideas in Washington, DC
+19 Budget-Friendly Date Ideas in Washington, DC

-Two of the world’s most incredible stones live at the National Museum of Natural History, located on the National Mall and admission-free.
+Two of the world’s most incredible stones live at the National Museum of Natural History, which is located on the National Mall and is admission-free.
 The Hope Diamond, which has historical roots dating back to the late 1600s, is on display at the museum’s National Gem and Mineral collection.
 The Carmen Lúcia Ruby, one of the largest ruby gemstones on record, can also be seen in the collection.
 The jaw-dropping stone was donated by philanthropist Peter Buck in honor of his wife.

 No trip to the nation’s capital is complete without at least one half-smoke consumed per person.
 Ben’s Chili Bowl, a late-night grub destination since the Eisenhower era, features the most famous half smoke in town (and it only costs $5.95).
 The original U Street location is situated in one of the more vibrant and historic locations in town, so neighborhood exploration after fueling up is a must.